 Michelle Lewis is very passionate about music education, empowering students to create, and strengthening community through Community Drum Circles.
-She has recently accepted a teaching position with the Louisville Leopard Percussionists as a percussion instructor for a newly formed middle school percussion ensemble that will focus on creating music, music literacy and performance practices of traditional, cultural, popular, and esoteric percussion music.
+She has recently accepted a teaching position with Bloom Elementary School where she teaches Music and the Performing Arts.
+In the fall of 2018, Michelle will begin her appointment on the Music Education Faculty at Indiana University Southeast.
+She is currently the Director of the Louisville Leopard Percussionists Middle School Percussion Ensembles that focus on creating music, music literacy and performance practices of traditional, cultural, popular, and esoteric percussion music.
+In addition to these responsibilities, Michelle maintains an active private percussion studio in which her students have achieved many honors.

 Michelle received her Bachelor of Music Education from Morehead State University, a Masters in Percussion Performance from Rutgers University, a Rank I in Orff-Schulwerk from the University of Kentucky, and an administration certificate from the University of Louisville.
 She has studied percussion extensively with Frank Oddis, She-E Wu, and Dennis DeLucia.